Lightyear Review (2026):

 Multi-currency account: a real advantage

 EUR, GBP, and USD wallets held simultaneously.
-The key benefit: fund the right wallet directly and avoid the 0.35% FX fee entirely.
+Fund the right wallet and avoid the FX fee entirely.

-The multi-currency setup also benefits investors who receive dividends in multiple currencies — Lightyear holds them in the appropriate wallet rather than auto-converting and eroding value on each dividend payment.
-For UK investors in particular who want EUR-priced UCITS ETFs without friction, this is a genuinely useful feature.
+The multi-currency setup also benefits investors who receive dividends in multiple currencies — Lightyear holds them in the appropriate wallet rather than auto-converting and eroding value on each payment.
+For UK investors who buy EUR-priced UCITS ETFs, this removes unnecessary double conversion.

 Regulation and investor protection